 The 24th year of World Book Day is approaching on Thursday 4th March which means organising or making outfits for your children or maybe yourself to wear on this special day!
 World Book Day is important because it brings children of all ages together to appreciate reading.

-Mary Poppins is an easy look to complete, you can simply use black shirt, blue blazer, black skirt and tights finished with a hat and umbrella.
+Mary Poppins is an easy look to complete, you can simply use a black shirt, a blue blazer, black skirt, and tights finished with a hat and umbrella.

 The BFG look requires some paper plates and light brown paint to attach to a headband as a simple look.
 You can also wear a brown shirt to top this look off!

 We hope this can help you to prepare for World Book Day and ensure you celebrate it in your costumes!
 At Aspire People we love to help and ensure that we can do our best to help everyone, so look at the Aspire Blog today for more of our teaching resources, teaching guides, and information about Aspire!
 We would also love to see your costumes, so send your looks or creations to us via our Facebook page.